wuyeliang/autotest/docs/enterprise.md

 that you’ll come across in tests.

 **Some examples:**

-**poll_for_condition** - keeps checking for condition to be true until a time limit is reached at which point it fails.
+*	**poll_for_condition** - keeps checking for condition to be true until a timeout is reached at which point an error is raised.
-**run** - allows to run a VT2 command on the DUT.
+*	**run** - runs a shell command on the DUT.

 ### Difference between device policy test and user policy test

-On top of having a control file and a .py test file like you do for a user policy test you will also need another control file and another .py server file to kick off the client test.
+To run test device policies the DUT will need to be fully enrolled, starting with a cleared TPM (thus a reboot).
+Client tests do not support rebooting the device before/during/after a test.

+In order to support clearing the TPM & rebooting, all device policies must be written as a ["server"](https://chromium.googlesource.com/chromiumos/third_party/autotest/+/refs/heads/master/docs/best-practices.md#when_why-to-write-a-server_side-test) test.
+Server tests (for Enterprise) will need a "server" control & test, in addition to having a client control file and a .py test file.
+The server test will do any server operations (reboot, servo control, wifi cell control, etc)

-[Example](http://go/ent-cont-example) of the control file.
+Below is an example of testing a device [Example](http://go/ent-cont-example) of the server control file.
+This will run the server test [policy_DeviceServer](http://go/ent-test-example) and pass the parameters specified.
-[Example](http://go/ent-test-example) of the .py server file.
+The server test will clear the tpm, create an autotest client of the DUT, then run the autotest specified in the control file policy_DeviceAllowBluetooth.

+**Note** The parameterization control files are all of the server control files.
+The Client side [control file](http://go/ent-device-client-example) is only a pass through for the parameters from the control file, and does not set any new behavior.

 ### Debugging an autotest